AdobeDocs/experience-platform.pt-BR/help/destinations/ui/activate-segment-streaming-destinations.md

 ## Verificar ativação de segmento {#verify}

-Verifique a conta de destino.
-Se a ativação tiver sido bem-sucedida, os públicos-alvo serão preenchidos na plataforma de destino.
+Verifique a [documentação de monitoramento de destino](../../dataflows/ui/monitor-destinations.md) para obter informações detalhadas sobre como monitorar o fluxo de dados para seus destinos.

 <!--
 For [!DNL Facebook Custom Audience], a successful activation means that a [!DNL Facebook] custom audience would be created programmatically in [[!UICONTROL Facebook Ads Manager]](https://www.facebook.com/adsmanager/manage/).
 Segment membership in the audience would be added and removed as users are qualified or disqualified for the activated segments.